leslief10/huddle-landing-page-alternative-blocks/README.md

 ### What I learned

-Iat can be really difficult to use the same image for the header and the main section.
+It can be really difficult to use the same image for the header and the main section.

 ### Continued development